Estimating the tail index of Pareto-type distributions from geometric records: Estimator of the tail index for the Pareto distribution

 Finally, we apply the Delta Method to \eqref{eq_tcl_beta} taking $g(x):=m\log_\delta(x)$, $x\in(0,1)$, (see, e.g., \cite{Ferguson96}, Theorem 7, p.
 45) and the proof is complete. \end{proof} \end{theorem}

 \begin{remark} The asymptotic standard deviation $\sigma_{\delta,m}$ given in \eqref{asymptotic_variance} satisfies

 for all $\delta\in(0,1)$ and $m\ge 2$.
-This property is easy to prove since $\sigma_{\delta,m}$ is decreasing in $m$ and increasing in $\delta$.
+A direct calculus check shows that $\sigma_{\delta,m}$ is decreasing in $m$ and increasing in $\delta$.
 The lower and upper bounds in \eqref{inequations_asymptotic_sigma} correspond to the limits of $\sigma_{\delta,m}$ as $m\to\infty$ and as $\delta\to 1^{-}$, respectively.
-These monotonic relationships can be understood easily from the interpretation of the parameters $m$ and $\delta$ given in Section \ref{section_pareto}.
 Regarding the parameter $m$, the larger its value, the finer the discretization of the intervals $(\delta R_i, R_i]$ and $(R_i,\infty)$ becomes.
 Hence, larger values of $m$ yield less variable estimates.
 Conversely, the standard deviation $\sigma_{\delta,m}$ must increase as $\delta$ increases, since larger values of $\delta$ imply that fewer geometric near-records are observed, thus increasing the uncertainty. \end{remark}

-Before concluding these section, we present a result, which shows that, asymptotically, our estimator is not affected by the first statistics of the sample $\mathbf{T}$.
+Before concluding this section, we present a result, which shows that, asymptotically, our estimator is not affected by the first statistics of the sample $\mathbf{T}$.
 This conclusion is natural, since the change of the values of a random but finite number of terms in \eqref{eq_estimator_beta} becomes negligible for large enough $n$.
 This property will be useful when we address the generalization of Theorems \ref{theorem_LLN} and \ref{theorem_TCL}.

 \begin{prop} Assume that $X_1\sim\dpareto(\gamma;D)$, and let $\delta\in(0,1)$, $m\ge2$ be an integer, and $A\ge\delta^{-1}D$.
 Let $\mathbf{T}\equiv\mathbf{T}_{\delta,m,n}^A$ be the associated sample and let $M$ be a random variable taking values in $\N$ almost surely.
 Consider any modified sample $\mathbf{T}(M)\equiv\mathbf{T}_{\delta,m,n}^A(M)$ that coincides with $\mathbf{T}$ from index $M$ onward, and let $\hat{\gamma}_{\delta,m,n}^A$ and $\hat{\gamma}_{\delta,m,n}^A(M)$ denote the estimators computed from $\mathbf{T}$ and $\mathbf{T}(M)$, respectively.
 Then,